 There are three main resin flooring types available – MMA resin, polyurethane and epoxy.
 Each MMA resin type has its own features and benefits, here we explore MMA resin types in depth and look at the comparative resin flooring types.

 Cure times affect how quickly an installation can occur and then how quickly the floor can be returned to full use – or other trades come back into the area to work.
-When a resin floor has reached physical cure, it is trafficable, however chemicals are still released into the air until the resin reaches a full chemical cure.
+When a resin floor has reached a physical cure, it is trafficable, however, chemicals are still released into the air until the resin reaches a full chemical cure.

 |Cure type||Degafloor MMA flooring||Epoxy/Polyurethane flooring|